 DESCRIPTION OF GRANT PROGRAM

 This grant aims to provide funding for one applicant per cycle.
 Each grant will provide $5,000 for a research experience during the student’s regularly scheduled break from school (eight to ten weeks).
 The award can be used to support travel to and room and board at a research site, research expenses, and stipend for the award recipient.
+The award cannot be used to support field school or a similar experiential course required by the applicant’s degree program.
 All funds must be spent on the proposed project within two years of awarding.
 Our aim is for students to then apply for a Jackson School of Geosciences Student Travel Grant to attend SVP the next year to share the results of their project, where they may participate in a new mentorship program organized by the Student and Postdoc Liaison Committee.

 The grant will be awarded to the student, not the mentor, and the student should have an active role in leading the project and is required to give a presentation about their findings at SVP when they are awarded a Student Travel Grant to attend.
 The student should be a co-author, if not lead author, on any publications or presentations directly resulting from the work funded by the grant.